 No rewards.
 Even if you're tempted to.

-I tried rewarding my kids by giving them an allowance or adding time for their screen time.
-Yes, it worked for a couple of weeks and after that it backfired.
+I tried rewarding my kids by giving them an allowance or adding minutes for their screen time.
+Yes, it worked for a couple of weeks and then it backfired.

 "You can wash the dishes and have 30 extra minutes of screen time,"